cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 Swizzle(row, col) = (row, row ^ col)
 ```

 Why does this work?
 Let's examine our float example.
 We access `(0...31, 0)` then `(0...31, 1)` and so on.
 For column 0, `n ^ 0 = n`.
 This means our outputs map to (0...31, 0...31).
 Since each row starts at a different bank, we adequately diversify across all 32 banks.
-For the other columns, we've shown that `a ^ b` is unique for any fixed `b=col`, so we are guaranteed to hit all 32 banks for all 32 threads.
+For the other columns, we've know that `a ^ b` is unique for any fixed `b=col`, so we are guaranteed to hit all 32 banks for all 32 threads.
 Neat!
 If you're unconvinced, try a few column examples yourself.

 Let's visualize where each float ends up.
 The number of each square represents the column it originally belonged to.
 The color points to where it was originally.